 This book is extremely well written and very easy to understand.
 It is the basis for a beginner who wants to understand our Universe and its various laws a little better.

-The level of complexity increases as you read the book.
+The level of complexity increases as you read The Universe in your Hand.
 You may need to read some parts, especially towards the end, a few times in order to understand them.

 We both loved this book and we strongly recommend it to anyone interested in astronomy and astrophysics.